RiotGames/leaguedirector/README.md

 **Note: Windows Only**

-1. Download the latest version from the releases page and install.
+1. **[Download League Director](https://github.com/riotgames/leaguedirector/releases/latest)** from the releases page and install.
 2. Start League Director and make sure the checkbox next to your install is checked.
 3. Start League of Legends and launch a replay.
 League Director will automatically connect.
+4. Open the options menu (ESC key) in game and set your Video Graphics setting to Very High.
-4. Select FPS Camera from the Camera Modes **inside the replay client**.
+5. Select FPS Camera from the Camera Modes drop down in game.
-5. Using the numpad keys (4, 5, 6, 8) and the mouse you can free camera move around.
-Key bindings for free camera can be changed inside the game options.
+6. Using the numpad keys (4, 5, 6, 8) and the mouse you can free camera move around.
+Key bindings for free camera can also be changed inside the game options.

 ## Tutorial